LiyrAstroph/PyCALI/docs/intercali.rst

   The estimated values of intercalibration parameters, determined from the means and standard deviations of the posterior samples.
   One may do more sophisticated statitics using the posterior samples.
-  (Note again that these values refer to the light curves normalized by their means, see above).
+  (**Note again that these values refer to the light curves normalized by their means, see "Implementation" above**).

 * posterior_sample.txt